Global Engagement Office (GEO)

 International Students and Scholar Services

-The Coordinator of International Student and Scholar Services assists students and scholars from around the world prior to their arrival, throughout their stay at Creighton and beyond.
+The Office of International Student and Scholar Services assists students and scholars from around the world prior to their arrival, throughout their stay at Creighton and beyond.
 Specifically, these are the services the GEO provides international students and scholars:

 • F-1 and J-1 student advising on visa, personal, academic and employment matters